Stephen the Great: Early campaigns

 Stephen invaded Székely Land multiple times in 1461.
 Matthias Corvinus, King of Hungary, decided to support Peter Aaron, giving him shelter in his capital at Buda.
 In 1462, Stephen underscored his wish for good relations with the Ottoman Empire, expelling from Moldavia the Franciscans, who were agitating for a united church and a crusade.
 Stephen continued to pay the yearly tribute to the Ottoman Empire initiated by his predecessor.
 He also made a new agreement with Poland in Suceava on 2 March 1462, promising to personally swear fealty to Casimir IV if the king required it.
 This treaty declared that Casimir was the sole suzerain of Moldavia, prohibiting Stephen from alienating Moldavian territories without his authorization.
 It also obliged Stephen to recapture the Moldavian territories that had been lost, obviously in reference to Chilia.

-Written sources evidence that the relationship between Stephen and Vlad Țepeș became tense in early 1462.
+Written sources provide evidence that the relationship between Stephen and Vlad Țepeș became tense in early 1462.
 On 2 April 1462, the Genoese governor of Caffa (now Feodosia in Crimea) informed Casimir IV of Poland that Stephen had attacked Wallachia while Vlad Țepeș was waging war against the Ottomans.
 The Ottoman Sultan, Mehmed II, later invaded Wallachia in June 1462.
 Mehmed's secretary, Tursun Beg, recorded that Vlad Țepeș had to station 7,000 soldiers near the Wallachian-Moldavian frontier during the sultan's invasion to "protect his country against his Moldavian enemies".
 Both Tursun and Laonikos Chalkokondyles note that Stephen's troops were loyal to Mehmed, and directly involved in the invasion.
 Taking advantage of the presence of the Ottoman fleet at the Danube Delta, Stephen also laid siege to Chilia in late June.
 According to Domenico Balbi, the Venetian envoy in Istanbul, Stephen and the Ottomans besieged the fortress for eight days, but they could not capture it, because the "Hungarian garrison and Țepeș's 7,000 men" defeated them, killing "many Turks".
 Stephen was seriously wounded during the siege, suffering an injury on his left calf, or his left foot, that would never heal his entire life.